How to Write an Investor Update — Important Tips and Examples

 Here are some benefits of sending out consistent investor updates.

-- Consistent communication builds trust.
 Consistent, reliable communication with stakeholders shows investors know how things are going with the business.
 That transparency helps build trust in the company.

-- Updates show opportunities for follow-on funding.
 When you show investors how their money has been put to work to execute goals, they’re more likely to want to invest more to help the business grow and succeed, whether it’s independently or in future funding rounds.

-- Updates hold the business accountable.
 Sharing KPIs and reflections on results holds business leaders accountable for performance.
 It also gives investors a chance to challenge financial assumptions and make observations, so you adjust plans as needed.

 Build Your Investor Update Template